-The Commercial Motor Vehicle Roadside Technology Consortium (CMVRTC) is a partnership of the Federal Motor Carrier Safety Administration (FMCSA), Tennessee Departments of Safety and Transportation, and the Department of Energy's (DOE's) Oak Ridge National Laboratory (ORNL).
+The Commercial Motor Vehicle Roadside Technology Consortium (CMVRTC) is a partnership of the Federal Motor Carrier Safety Administration (FMCSA), State Departments of Safety and Transportation, and the Department of Energy's (DOE's) Oak Ridge National Laboratory (ORNL).
 Together, this consortium works to enable FMCSA testing of current, new-to-market, and emerging commercial motor vehicle (CMV) safety technologies and to promote their usage and acceptance by the transportation industry.

 The CMVRTC is managed by FMCSA's Office of Analysis, Research, and Technology via an interagency agreement with DOE.
 The research is conducted by ORNL, a science and energy national laboratory in DOE's system.
 Since 2007, the Office of Analysis, Research, and Technology has established internal partnerships with the Office of Bus and Truck Standards and Operations, the Office of Enforcement and Compliance, and the Office of Safety Programs (at the U.S. Department of Transportation's headquarters in Washington, D.C.) and with the Southern Service Center in the field.
 The CMVRTC is available to these and other FMCSA offices with management support provided by ORNL.
 The Office of Analysis, Research, and Technology has established an external partnership with DOE's Office of Energy, Efficiency, and Renewable Energy to collect CMV safety sensor data from DOE partner fleets.
 This data will be used to support the objectives of the CMVRTC.